Raspberry Sorbet Champagne Float

 About this champagne float recipe

-And can you customize it by using different varieties of champagne and sorbet?
-Absolutely!
+- Easy to customize: You can make this mimosa your own by using different varieties of champagne and sorbet.
 Mango sorbet is especially good in a champagne float, but any kind you like will work here.

 What you need